datanav/docs/best-practice.rst

 Systems
 =======

-• name after the name of the service you integrate with, not the technology used (e.g. salesforce instead of mysql)
+• name systems after the name of the service you integrate with, not the technology used (e.g. salesforce instead of mysql)
-• if multiple systems are required to talk to a system, postfix them with a qualifier (e.g.salesforce-out)
+• if multiple systems are required to talk to a service, postfix them with a qualifier (e.g.salesforce-out)

 Pipes
 =====

-• name input pipes with system they read from and postfix with the type of content (e.g. salesforce-sale)
+• relate input pipe names with the system they read from and postfix the name with the type of content (e.g. salesforce-sale)
 • do not use plural names (e.g. salesforce-sale not salesforce-sales)
 • prefix merge pipes with merged- (e.g. merged-sale)
 • prefix global pipes with global- (e.g. global-sale)
-• name intermediate output pipe with the type of the content and the name of the system to send to (e.g. sale-bigquery)
+• name preparation pipes with the type of the content and the name of the system to connect to (e.g. sale-salesforce)
-• name outgoing pipe by postfixing the intermediate output with -endpoint (e.g. sale-bigquery-endpoint)
+• name outgoing pipe by postfixing the intermediate output with -endpoint (e.g. sale-salesforce-endpoint)

 Datasets
 ========

-• name them the same as the pipe that produced it (the default and does not need to be specified)
+• name them the same as the pipe that produced it (this is default and does not need to be specified)

 .. _best-practice-workflow: